 Gar Robinson won BMVSC TA2 Series crowns in 2015 and 2017.
 Other recent champions were Tony Buffomante (2016), Rafa Matos (2018, 2021), Marc Miller (2019) and Thomas Merrill (2022).

 With the Trans Am paddock growing more crowded, and the timing sheets showing even closer competition, the Trans Am Company management continued to steer the series into a stronger position under the vision and guidance of John Clagett.

 After first connecting with SVRA to partner on event weekends, a partnership was developed with Parella Motorsports Holdings that saw the series benefit from a new ownership structure as well as solidified financial position.
-That allowed the series to invest in its continued expansion utilizing partners to feed significant growth areas including video and live streaming (Greenlight Productions), media and marketing (RACER Studio and Sunday Group Management), and introducing the Trans Am by Pirelli Racing App ( NAGRA app company).
+That allowed the series to invest in its continued expansion utilizing partners to feed significant growth areas including video and live streaming, public relations, media and marketing.